JuliaManifolds/Manopt.jl/docs/src/tutorials/ImplementASolver.md

     random_walk_algorithm! (generic function with 3 methods)

-## Ease of Use III: The State Summary
+## Ease of Use II: The State Summary

 For the case that zou set `return_state=true` the soplver should return a summary of the run.
 This is realised providing a `show` method.
 It should reflect its main parameters, if they are not too verbose an dprovide information